 While Parisians flee the city en masse and bars and restaurants shutter for the month of August, tourist numbers swell and the big attractions swarm.
-If you’re in the city during the summer, here’s a selection of some of Paris’ best-kept secrets.
+If you’re in the city during the summer, be sure to get on the inside track with a LUXE Paris guide.
+Here's a taster of some of the city's best-kept secrets.

 Blazing a trail as Paris’ first modern, world-class orchestral venue, Philharmonie de Paris was fittingly conceived by French mod-archi stalwart Jean Nouvel, albeit 10 years of blood, sweat and tears in the making.
 Rising up from the hill like a flock of birds (quite literally, with its Matisse-style matte aluminium facade of 340,000 interlocking birds), this at once angular and sinuous edifice offers breath-catching vistas across the park and city beyond.
 Inside awaits a stellar genre-bending musical lineup, from Afro-pop sensation Salif Keïta (30 Aug) to Daniel Barenboim conducting the Staatskapelle Berlin (5 Sep).
 Plus its slightly schleppy location, in the 19th arrondissement, means that Tory and her carpool crew will be nowhere to be seen.